vincenttjia/terraform-aws-vpc/.github/PULL_REQUEST_TEMPLATE.md

 ENHANCEMENTS:

-* feature: Add support for blablabla
+* feature: Add support for new version of AWS API

 BUG FIXES:

-* feature: Prevent error from blablabla
+* Prevent error from evil bugs
 ```

+***

-Output from `terraform plan` command from one of the examples on your branch after `terraform apply` has been successfully performed on the latest release:
+Output from `terraform plan` command from changes you propose.

 ```
 $ terraform plan

-...
 ```

 <!---